xd2287/transformers/docs/source/en/model_doc/code_llama.md

 This model was contributed by [ArthurZucker](https://huggingface.co/ArthurZ).
 The original code of the authors can be found [here](https://github.com/facebookresearch/llama).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [code_llama](https://huggingface.co/models?other=code_llama)

 ## CodeLlamaTokenizer

 [[autodoc]] CodeLlamaTokenizer